andrewrk/node-s3-client/README.md

  * `'error' (err)`
  * `'end' (data)` - emitted when the file is uploaded successfully
    - `data` is the same object that you get from `putObject` in AWS SDK
- * `'progress'` - emitted when `progressMd5Amount`, `progressAmount`, and
-   `progressTotal` properties change.
-Note that it is possible for progress to go backwards when an upload fails and must be retried.
+ * `'progress'` - emitted when `progressAmount` or `progressTotal` properties change.
+Note that it is possible for progress to go backwards when S3 fails and the upload must be retried.
  * `'fileOpened' (fdSlicer)` - emitted when `localFile` has been opened.
 The file is opened with the [fd-slicer](https://github.com/andrewrk/node-fd-slicer) module because we might need to read from multiple locations in the file at